avimallik/AviBot/README.md

 # AviBot

-AviBot is one kind of Simple and Basic Virtual Assistant that can perform Specific task Basis of it's Integrated Logic. virtual assistant is also called "ChatBot" .
+AviBot is one kind of Simple and Basic Virtual Assistant that can perform Specific task Based on it's Integrated Logic. virtual assistant is also called "ChatBot" .
 ChatBot is Computer Application or Software That Lead or Abide By "Artificial Intellegence".
 AviBot Has Ability to Captures Voice From Microphone By Using the "Sphinix4", A Voice/Speech Recognition "Java" Library.
 Which is